The Revolutionary War in Virginia

 Source: National Park Service, Abingdon Muster Grounds

 Major General Alexander Leslie arrived in Hampon Roads with over 2,000 troops in October, 1780.
-He was to support Lord Cornwallis's campaign in the Carolinas, and to disrupt the delivery of supplies that were leaving Virginia to support the Continental Army.
-Leslie left after only a month in the area, since after King's Mountain it was clear that Cornwallis was not headed towards Virginia.
-Thomas Jefferson anticipated the withdrawal when he wrote to George Washington on November 3, 1780:6
+He was to support Lord Cornwallis's campaign in the Carolinas by disrupting the delivery of supplies that were leaving Virginia to support the Southern Army.
+Leslie left for Charles Town after only a month in Hampton Roads.
+After the defeat of loyalists led by Patrick Ferguson at King's Mountain, Cornwallis decided not to go into winter camp rather than march into North Carolina.
+Thomas Jefferson anticipated Leslie's withdrawal when he wrote to George Washington on November 3, 1780:5

 General Benedict Arnold returned to Hampton Roads at the end of December, 1780.
 Arnold established his base at Portsmouth, and it remained the only place under continued British control until August 1781.
-As British troops marched across the state in 1781, they stayed in one place only briefly.
+As British troops led by Arnold, General William Phllips, and Lord Cornwallis marched across Virginia in 1781, they stayed in one place only briefly.
 As in the Carolinas, loyalists in Virginia who showed support for the invading army were exposed to retaliation as soon as King George III's troops moved away.

 Between January 1-3, British troops sailed up the James River and raided plantations.
 General Arnold reached Richmond and occupied the city on January 4, 1781.
 The 200 militia defending the city withdrew after filing one ineffective volley.
-The British sacked the Virginia capital, then marched overland on te northern side of he James River back to Portsmouth.
-More plantations were raided on that march, despite efforts of Virginia militia to harass the British in multiple skirmishes until they reached Portsmouth again on January 19.
+The British sacked the Virginia capital, then marched overland on the northern side of the James River back to Portsmouth.
+More plantations were raided on that march despite efforts of Virginia militia to harass the British in multiple skirmishes.
+Arnold returned to Portsmouth again on January 19.6

 British forces under Benedict Arnold reached Richmond in January, 1781